Human Immunodeficiency Virus

 Treatment:

 The treatment of human immunodeficiency virus (HIV) disease depends on the stage of the disease and any concomitant opportunistic infections.
-In general, the goal of treatment is to prevent the immune system from deteriorating to the point that opportunistic infections become more likely.
+In general, treatment aims to prevent the immune system from deteriorating to the point that opportunistic infections become more likely.

-ART consists of the combination of antiretroviral (ARV) drugs to maximally suppress the HIV virus and stop the progression of HIV disease.
+ART consists of a combination of antiretroviral (ARV) drugs to suppress HIV and stop the progression of HIV disease maximally.
 ART also prevents the onward transmission of HIV.
 Huge reductions have been seen in rates of death and infections when use is made of a potent ARV regimen, particularly in the early stages of the disease.

-Successful long-term ART results in a gradual recovery of CD4 T-cell numbers and an improvement of immune responses.
+Successful long-term ART gradually recovers CD4 T-cell numbers and improves immune responses.

 References: